c3333/cpp-docs.de-de/docs/dotnet/utility-stl-clr.md

 ## <a name="make_pair-stlclr"></a><a name="make_pair"></a>make_pair (STL/CLR)

-Erstellen `pair` Sie eine aus einem Paar von Werten.
+Einen `pair` aus einem Paar von Werten erstellen.

 ### <a name="syntax"></a>Syntax